-- ◆ During September 2008, the Institute signed an agreement with the Market to lease the main Market Hall and other space of the Market Building for forty years, with four consecutive renewal options of ten years each.
-Base monthly rent amounts are charged, with an increase of 2.5% annually at the beginning of each calendar year thereafter. - ◆ During June 2012, the Institute signed a second lease agreement with the Market to rent a first-floor retail space for 3.33 years with one 3-year renewal option.
-Base monthly rent amounts are charged, with an increase of 2.5% annually at the beginning of each calendar year thereafter.
+- During September 2008, the Institute signed an agreement with the Market to lease the main Market Hall and other space of the Market Building for forty years, with four consecutive renewal options of ten years each.
+Base monthly rent amounts are charged, with an increase of 2.5% annually at the beginning of each calendar year thereafter. - During May 2009, the Institute signed a lease agreement with a restaurant to rent a portion of its first-floor space.
+The lease agreement began October 1, 2009, and is for a period of 10 years, with two options to renew for five years each.
+The restaurant exercised its first renewal option in September 2020.
+Base monthly rent amounts are charged, with an increase of 2.5% annually at the beginning of each calendar year thereafter. - During December 2009, the Institute signed an agreement with a local financial institution to allow the financial institution's Automatic Teller Machine (ATM) to be on the Institute's premises.
+The lease term is for five years, with three five-year renewal options.
+Base monthly rent amounts are charged.